roytang/blog/content/notes/2017/08/902810149940674560/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/902810149940674560/
+title: ''
 ---

-RT [@delaneypv15](https://twitter.com/delaneypv15/): I hate the glorification of being busy.
-Not having time to reflect, breathe, and/or enjoy things is really just irresponsi…
+I hate the glorification of being busy.
+Not having time to reflect, breathe, and/or enjoy things is really just irresponsible.